Usbac/borealis/README.md

 ## Testing

-Just run the following command in your Borealis repository folder:
+Just run the command: `make test`

-`./borealis -f ./tests/main.bor`
+Or run the following command in your Borealis repository folder: `borealis -f ./tests/main.bor`

 ## Documentation